dgraph-io/dgraph-docs/content/get-started/index.md

 You can play with the release date and the search terms conditions to see Dgraph search and filtering in action.

-In these five steps, we set up Dgraph, added some data, visualize it as a graph, add indexes and queried the data .
+In these five steps, you set up Dgraph, added some data, visualized it as a graph, added indexes and queried the data .

 ## Where to go from here